 Replaces the geometry of a feature according to the setting of the geometry encoding parameter.
 This transformer is typically used to restore geometry previously extracted into an attribute by the GeometryExtractor.

-This parameter can be set to Encoded Polyline, Esri JSON, FME Binary, FME XML, Geo (Microformat), Geohash, GeoJSON, GeoRSS Simple Encoding, Geotagging GeoSMS (RFC 5870), GML, hexadecimal-encoded FME Binary, hexadecimal-encoded OGC Well Known Binary (wkbhex), KML, OGC Open GeoSMS, OGC Well Known Binary (wkb), OGC Well Known Text (wkt) or Parseable Encoded FME XML.
+This parameter can be set to Encoded Polyline, Esri JSON, FME Binary, FME XML, Geo (Microformat), Geohash, GeoJSON, GeoRSS Simple Encoding, Geotagging GeoSMS (RFC 5870), GML, hexadecimal-encoded FME Binary, hexadecimal-encoded OGC Well Known Binary (wkbhex), ISO 6709 Geographic Point, KML, MGRS, Microsoft SQL Server Binary, OGC Open GeoSMS, OGC Well Known Binary (wkb), OGC Well Known Text (wkt), Parseable Encoded FME XML, or QlikMaps Encoded Polyline.

 The most efficient and truest representation of the geometry is FME Binary, and this should be used in most cases.
 All the FME representations can accommodate all aspects of FME Enhanced Geometry, including measures and paths consisting of multiple linear segments; however, both the FME XML and Hex Encoded FME Binary representations impose some overhead in translating between the internal binary representation and the ASCII-encoded representation.